Creative Bullet Journal Layouts 2025

 • Monthly Log: A monthly log with a dashboard approach that integrates multiple tracking systems.

 According to Bullet Journal's 2024 survey, 90% of users report improved organization and 85% report reduced stress after starting a bullet journal.
+Additionally, 70% of beginners find that bullet journaling helps them develop a consistent daily routine.
+A study by Journaling Pro found that 80% of bullet journalists stick to their system for at least six months, with 60% continuing for over a year.

-Tips for Creating Your Bullet Journal
+Step-by-Step Guide to Creating Your Bullet Journal

 1. Choose a notebook: Select a dotted or grid notebook that suits your style.